fs-linguistics/Fachschaft-Planning/README.md

   - QSM 2025
     - dicuss requests earlier
     - internal deadline end of June
+    - room
+      - Also mentioned room 281 should be avaible, as long as we mention to them the time slots
+      - projector will supposedly be fixed?
   - let professors know about errors in the Prüfungsordnung
 - Christmasparty update
   - hopefully date & room set